 Like it or not, insects dominate the earth.
 Garden Insect Pests and insects in general, number in the billions upon billions.
 Insects are found virtually everywhere on the planet.
 The species number in the tens of thousands, or more.
 Fortunately for us gardeners, any one area has a minute subset of these insect species.
-If you are an organic gardener, you learn natural controls and a bit of semi-peaceful co-existence.
+If you are an organic gardener, you learn natural garden insect control methods and a bit of semi-peaceful co-existence.
 To those who can’t stand bugs, and commercial growers who depend on a good crop for a livelihood, there are effective chemical controls for most common insect pests.

 Did You Know?
 Some insects are beneficial and eat harmful insects.
 Good examples are Preying Mantis and Ladybugs.
 Both of these insects love to munch on aphids.

 Before you go ahead with your plan to apply a general-purpose insecticide and annihilate the insect population in your garden, make sure you know what you are doing.
 Insecticides do not discriminate.
 Most insecticides will eliminate bees and beneficial insects, along with the ones are trying to eradicate.
 Some are harmful to valuable garden earthworms.
 You could wipe out the bees you need for proper pollination.
 Did you know that many of the insects you are eliminating are also pollinators?
 If you wipe out the bees and you wipe out the insects, pollination will be poor or non-existent.